 Step 2: Navigating To the Functional Page

 Once we enter into the page where the subdomain is added, the box will appear to type a distinctive subdomain for your website.
 While adding the subdomain, the primary domain name is also considered in the process.
-It will lead you to the goal to answer all your questions including what is a subdomain.

 Step 3: Adding the Domain Name System

 Domain Name System is an important step towards adding the subdomain to your website.
 It is intended to connect your subdomain to the IP address or a server name in the form of technical procedures.
-It is an essential part of your answer to the famous query – what is a subdomain.
+It is an essential part of your answer to the famous query – what is a sub domain.

 Step 4: Just a Click Away